 Our board of directors adopted, and our stockholders approved, the 2019 Employee Stock Purchase Plan, or ESPP, in September 2019.
-The ESPP will become effective immediately prior to and contingent upon the date of the underwriting agreement related to this offering.
+The ESPP became effective on the date of the underwriting agreement related to this offering.
 The purpose of the ESPP is to secure the services of new employees, to retain the services of existing employees and to provide incentives for such individuals to exert maximum efforts toward our success and that of our affiliates.
 The ESPP is intended to qualify as an "employee stock purchase plan" within the meaning of Section 423 of the Code.